This Help document answers the following questions about the genes and markers summary:

 The marker summary content depends on how you filled out the fields on the Genes and Markers Query Form.

 - You searched for...

-Field Description Chr If known, the chromosome to which the marker is assigned. cM Marker's centimorgan position.
-Centimorgan positions for genes and markers in MGI are based on linear interpolation using the standard genetic map described in Cox et al. (2009) (PMID).
+Field Description Genetic Location If known, the chromosome and centimorgan position to which the marker is assigned.
+Centimorgan positions for genes and markers in MGI are based on linear interpolation using the standard genetic map described in Cox et al. (2009) (PubMed ID).
 Markers without genome coordinates cannot be assigned specific cM locations and are designated as syntenic.
-Genome Coordinate (strand) Marker's coordinates on the mouse genome assembly sequence map, and the strand location of the coordinates in parentheses.
+Genome Coordinates (strand) Marker's coordinates on the mouse genome assembly sequence map, and the strand location of the coordinates in parentheses.
 Plus (+) is = 5' to 3'.
 Minus (-) is 3' to 5'.
 Feature Type Marker categories resulting from your selection(s) on the query form.
 For example, if you clicked Non-coding RNA gene, results for rRNA, tRNA, snRNA, snoRNA, or miRNA genes may appear.
-Symbol, Name Marker symbol and name, linked to the MGI marker detail page.
-Matching Text Type of information contained in the database and the text that it matches.
-The tool searches for items containing a match in the following order: current symbol, current name, allele symbol, allele name, withdrawn symbol, withdrawn name, human homolog symbol, human homolog name, other homolog symbol.
+See Genome Feature Type Definitions for a complete list of Feature Types used in MGI and their definitions.
+Symbol Marker symbol and name, linked to the MGI marker detail page.

 Yes, you can.

 If you want to edit a list or change output options:

 Click on the Genome Coordinates, Feature Types or Symbol column headings or the up/down arrowheads ( ▼ ▲) to change or reverse the sort order of your results.

 Above the table of your search results, click on the Text File or Excel File icon.
 Your web browser will download a file of the results.